maxvarm/splunk-ta-abusech/README.md

 ## Usage

-Just create an input for the required AbuseCH platform, configure collection interval, and you should see the same data in Splunk as on the [AbuseCH](https://abuse.ch/).
-The APIs do not require any credentials, but inputs are restricted to disallow collection interval lower than every 5 minutes to avoid IP blocking.
+Get your AbuseCH API key [here](https://auth.abuse.ch/), put it in the global app config, select the input, and configure the collection interval.
+You should see the same data in Splunk as on AbuseCH.
+The inputs are restricted to disallow a collection interval lower than every 5 minutes to avoid IP blocking.

-Also, some inputs have upper threshold restriction due to AbuseCH limitations.
-For example, it's impossible to fetch MalwareBazaar alerts older than 60 minutes, so the input won't allow you to set higher interval as it may result in missing data.
+Also, some inputs have an upper threshold restriction due to AbuseCH limitations.
+For example, it's impossible to fetch MalwareBazaar reports older than 60 minutes, so the input won't allow you to set a higher interval, as it may result in missing data.

-The add-on does not include any event types or field extrations, but creates four new sourcetypes, for every modular input:
+The add-on does not include event types and field extractions, but creates four new sourcetypes for every modular input:

 - abusech:malwarebazaar
 - abusech:threatfox
 - abusech:urlhausurl
 - abusech:urlhauspayload